✨ Wingman Chat

 • Send action: Press Enter or click the send arrow to submit your prompt.

-• Clear history: Use the eraser icon in the top bar to clear the current chat session.
+• Clear history: Use the broom icon 🧹 in the top bar to clear the current chat session.

-• Feedback action: Use the speech bubble icon 💬 in the top bar to open the feedback dialog.
+• Feedback action: Use the envelope icon ✉️ in the top bar to open the feedback dialog.

 Provide feedback